-We note that while the question refers to income, wages are the main source of income for most individuals.
+While the second question refers to income, we note that wages are the main source of income for most individuals.
 Panel A in Table 1 reports various summary statistics for expected inflation, expected nominal income growth, and an implied expected real income growth series derived by subtracting expected inflation from expected nominal income growth at the individual level.
-We winsorize 5 percent of the data, which leaves us with 20,550 observations where outliers with answers that are above the 97.5 percentile or below the 2.5 percentile of the distribution are assigned the value of that percentile.
+We winsorize 5 percent of the data, which leaves us with 20,550 observations from January 2022 where outliers with answers that are above the 97.5 percentile or below the 2.5 percentile of the distribution were assigned the value of that percentile.
 In addition, Panel B in Table 1 reports the results from a regression of expected nominal income growth on expected inflation.